Monogatari/Documentation/README.md

 #### JS Directory

-JavaScript is the programming language you'll be using in Monogatari, it is what makes all your game work.In general, you'll be using the **marked** files, the files with a ˋ.min.jsˋ extension are third party libraries used for the engine and other functionality, you should leave them untoched.
+JavaScript is the programming language you'll be using in Monogatari, it is what makes all your game work.
+In general, you'll be using the **marked** files, the files with a ˋ.min.jsˋ extension are third party libraries used for the engine and other functionality, you should leave them untouched.

 | File | Contains |